 How Often to Change Furnace Filter With Pets

-The general recommendation is to change your furnace filters once every three months.
-But when you have furry friends in your home that might not be enough.
+The general recommendation is to change your furnace filters every 3 months.
+But when you have furry friends in your home, that might not be enough.

-When cats and dogs are kicking up dust, fur and pet dander you should clean or replace your furnace filter every month.
+When cats and dogs are kicking up dust, fur and pet dander, you should replace your furnace filter once a month.
 If your pet doesn’t shed much, you groom them regularly and no one in the house has allergies, you may be able to stretch it out to 6-8 weeks before needing a replacement.

 Let’s talk about a HEPA washable furnace filter for home pet dander.
 To eco-friendly homeowners, this option may seem like a no-brainer.
 It’s a HEPA filter, and it’s reusable.
 While both of those things are great in theory, they aren’t always great for your HVAC system.